Amber health alert issued as temperatures soar amid UK heatwave

 UK heatwave: Amber health alert issued as temperatures soar across the country

+UK could see the hottest day of 2023 this week, with temperatures predicted to rise to 32C in some parts

-An amber heat-health alert has now been issued for most of England, as temperatures across the country continue rising amid a heatwave.
+An amber heat-health alert has now been issued for most of England, as temperatures across the country continue rising amid an unexpected heatwave.

-The Met Office on Sunday had predicted that temperatures could soar to 32C by Wednesday and Thursday, as the UK Health Security Agency issued a yellow alert for all of the UK except the north east.
+The Met Office on Sunday had predicted that temperatures could soar to 32C by Wednesday and Thursday, as the UK Health Security Agency (UKHSA) issued a yellow alert for all of the UK except the north east.

-However, the health agency on Tuesday upgraded this to an amber heat health alert which will remain in force from today until 9pm on Sunday 10 September.
+However, the health agency on Tuesday upgraded this to an amber heat health alert which will remain in force from midday on Tuesday until 9pm on Sunday 10 September.

-A yellow alert has also now been issued for the north eastern parts of the country.
+A yellow alert has also now been issued for the north east.

 The UKHSA warned that increased mortality across the population is likely, especially for persons above the age of 65 and those with existing health conditions, according to a Sky News report.